-- (a) The towing carrier shall immediately accept payment of the drop charge, towing, storage, and release charges if payment is offered in cash or valid major credit card.
+- (a) The towing carrier shall immediately accept payment of the drop charge, towing, storage, and release charges if payment is offered in cash or by valid major credit card. <a href="Accepted forms of payment may be annotated on the tow record/invoice so long as the required options are offered to the person to whom the motor vehicle is being released.
 The towing carrier may accept other forms of payment, but must accept payment by both MasterCard and Visa.
-The towing carrier shall release the motor vehicle to: - the motor vehicle owner, authorized operator, or authorized agent of the owner of the motor vehicle; - (II) the lienholder or agent of the lienholder of the motor vehicle; or - (III) the insurance company or agent of the insurance company providing coverage on the motor vehicle, if released to the insurance company by the owner. - (b) Unless the release of the motor vehicle does not comply with the release procedures agreed to between the towing carrier and the applicable law enforcement agency, a towing carrier that accepts for storage a motor vehicle that has been towed as a nonconsensual tow upon the authorization of the property owner shall be available to provide access to or release of the motor vehicle as provided in paragraph (a) to the owner, authorized operator, or authorized agent of the owner of the motor vehicle either: - (I) with one hour's notice during all times other than the carrier's business hours that occur within the first 24 hours of storage; or - (II) upon demand during the carrier's business hours. - (c) Failure to notify.
-A towing carrier holding a motor vehicle in storage who cannot demonstrate that it has made a good faith effort, as set forth in §§ 42-4-1804 and 42-4-2103, C.R.S., to comply with the notification requirements of Parts 18 and 21 of Article 4 of Title 42, C.R.S., and § 42-5-109, C.R.S., shall release the motor vehicle to the owner, lien holder, or their agents. - (d) The towing carrier, at its discretion, need not comply with paragraph (a), (b) or (c) if: - (I) the towing carrier is reasonably certain that, at the time the motor vehicle is to be released from storage, the driver of the motor vehicle is not capable of safely driving the motor vehicle due to the influence of drugs or alcohol;
+A towing carrier shall not require "cash only" for a drop charge or to release a motor vehicle from its storage facility.
+The towing carrier shall release the motor vehicle to: - (I) the motor vehicle owner, authorized operator, or authorized agent of the owner of the motor vehicle: - (II) the lienholder or agent of the lienholder of the motor vehicle; or - (III) the insurance company or agent of the insurance company providing coverage on the motor vehicle, if released to the insurance company by the owner. - (b) A towing carrier that accepts for storage a motor vehicle that has been towed as a nonconsensual tow shall be available to provide access to or release of the motor vehicle as provided in paragraph (a) to the persons authorized for release of the motor vehicle in paragraph (a) of this rule owner, authorized operator, or authorized agent of the owner of the motor vehicle either: - (I) with one hour's notice during all times other than the towing carrier's business hours that occur within the first 24 hours of storage; or - (II) upon demand during the carrier's business hours. - (c) Failure to notify.
+A towing carrier holding a motor vehicle in storage who cannot demonstrate that it has made a good faith effort, as set forth in §§ 42-4-1804 and 42-4-2103, C.R.S., to comply with the notification requirements of Parts 18 and 21 of Article 4 of Title 42, C.R.S., and §-42-5-109, C.R.S., shall release the motor vehicle at no charge to the owner, lien holder, or their agents persons authorized for release of the motor vehicle in paragraph (a) of this rule. - (d) The towing carrier may charge up to the maximum rate for a nonconsensual tow established in rule 6511(b) for the removal of personal property that is not attached to or part of the equipment of the motor vehicle.
+The towing carrier shall release such personal property upon request from the owner, authorized operator, or authorized agent of the owner of the motor vehicle.
+This fee shall not be assessed for any of the items addressed under paragraphs 6512(g), (h), (i), and (j).